j-tai/coman/README.md

 $ cargo install --path .
 ```

-If you want to just build the program, you can use
+Or, if you want to just build the program, you can use

 ```console
 $ cargo build --release